miharekar/postgres-backup-s3/README.md

   - support encrypted (password-protected) backups
   - support for restoring from a specific backup by timestamp
   - support for auto-removal of old backups

+What's new in my fork is solely support for later versions of PostgreSQL.